vapor-community/sendgrid/README.md

 try drop.mailer?.send(email)
 ```

-All connections will use the host, port, username, password, stream type and
+All connections will use the scheme, host, port, username and password that you
-security layer that you set with the Provider.
-If you need to customise any of
+set with the Provider.
+If you need to customise any of these per-send, you
-these per-send, you should use Vapor's `SMTPClient` directly.
+should use Vapor's `SMTPClient` directly.

 ### Development backends